Last Updated: June 3, 2026

 Assign the Instructional Designer to Task 1.
 Do those calculations make sense?

-This might be what you would expect with Fixed Duration settings.
+These calculations might be what you would expect with Fixed Duration settings.
 The duration does not change, but the work and cost change based on the assignments.
-This is the confusing aspect of these calculation settings.
+This is the confusing aspect of these calculation settings; it seems like the duration is fixed, as in the Fixed Duration Type.
 Depending on how you assign resources, one set of selections may seem very much like another.

 Task 2 has both a duration and work estimate.